Ivan-codes99/SharkByte-2025/frontend/src/lib/LOGGING.md

 ## Overview

-A comprehensive logging solution has been implemented throughout the PathFundAI frontend project to aid in debugging and monitoring application behavior.
+A comprehensive logging solution has been implemented throughout the SharkScholar frontend project to aid in debugging and monitoring application behavior.

 ## Logger Features